MSc Pharmaceutical Industrial Advanced Training (PIAT) / Overview

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-- Develop skills in clinical trials, industrial pharmacy, business development and licensing, or microbiology if you work in the pharmaceutical industry.
+- Develop skills in formulation, clinical trials, pharmaceutical microbiology, business development and licensing, regulations and quality assurance in the pharmaceutical industry.

 - Fit study around your other commitments thanks to the part-time distance learning nature of this course.

 - Gain industry-recognised qualifications validated by a leading university and the training required for Qualified Person recognition.

 - Study at a university ranked 6th in the UK and 16th in the world for pharmacy and pharmacology (QS World University Rankings 2018).

 The fee is the same for UK/EU and international students.

 The Faculty of Biology, Medicine and Health offers an alumni bursary of £1,000 towards tuition fees for successful applicants who are recent University of Manchester graduates and who are commencing one of our postgraduate taught master's programmes in 2019.
 The bursary is available to students or alumni who:

 - graduated in 2018 or are graduating in 2019;